edHelper.com

 By Jennifer Kenny

 1 Renee was a very overweight woman who began experiencing chest pains.
 She was nervous and went to her regular doctor.
-He referred her to a special doctor.
+He referred her to a special doctor for her heart.
 What kind of doctor was that?
 A cardiologist.

 3 Russell suffered from high blood pressure.
 Who discussed with him diet changes and exercise routines?
 A cardiologist did.

 4 A cardiologist is a special kind of doctor.
 This type of doctor knows all about the heart.
-He or she specializes in cardiovascular disease which is a big word for heart disease, or any problems affecting the heart and blood vessels.
+He or she specializes in cardiovascular disease, or heart disease.
+Cardiologists deal with any problems affecting the heart and blood vessels.

 5 Cardiologists require a great deal of education in order to practice.
-They need a degree from a four year college just to start.
+They need a degree from a four year college.
 Then they need to attend a medical school.
 After that they need to finish at least a three year internal medicine residency and take a board certification exam.
 The education doesn't end there.
-They need to continue in a three year program specifically for cardiology to learn practices, testing procedures, postop care, etc. as well as knowledge of acute and chronic problems.
+They need to continue in a three year program specifically for cardiology to learn practices, testing procedures, and postop care, as well as knowledge of acute and chronic problems.
 Finally, they need to take the cardiology exam from the American Board of Internal Medicine.

 6 Once qualified, certain cardiologists will go on for another year or two to focus on a specialty within cardiology.
 Subspecialties include interventional cardiology, electrophysiology, nuclear cardiology, and echocardiography.
 Interventional cardiology focuses on intervention for heart disease.
 Electrophysiology focuses on pacemakers and defibrillators.
 Nuclear cardiology includes special knowledge about assessing pumping problems and blockages.
 Echocardiography focuses on the echocardiogram and other echo procedures.